 The reconstruction of the museum started in 2007, but for numerous reasons, it dragged on for a decade.

-After 10 years of renovation, the museum finally re-opened on the 20th October 2017, which is the date that marks the anniversary of the museum’s opening 52 years earlier.
+After 10 years of renovation, the museum finally re-opened on the 20th October 2017, the date that marks the anniversary of the museum’s opening 52 years earlier.

-The museum is on the left bank of the river Sava, directly opposite the Belgrade Fortress.
-It is in a superb location, in the park close to both Belgrade’s rivers.
-After the visit to the museum I went for a long walk along the river, which was a very pleasant and gratifying experience.
+The museum is on the left bank of the Sava river, directly opposite the Belgrade Fortress.
+It’s in the superb location, in a park close to both rivers.
+After the museum, I went for a long walk along the river, which was a very pleasant and gratifying experience.

-There is so much to do in Belgrade.
-In this particular post, I have included just some of my experiences from my latest visit.
-The same as any other new place that we visit, the best thing to do is to explore and to get familiar with that place.
+There is so much to do in the city.
+In this particular post, I’ve included just some of my experiences from my latest stay.
+The same as any other new place that we visit, the best thing to do is to explore and to get familiar with it.
 But sometimes an advice from people that have already been there can be very helpful.

 I will inevitably go back there and will look for other good bars and restaurants and I will write about them too.